math-script-level and math-style explainerThis document proposes two new CSS properties math-style and

 request.
 In the previous example this affects whether we increase the

-when entering fractions but there are more of them
+math-script-level when entering fractions but there are more of them

 such as changing the layout of under/over scripts,